There were 4.60 million social media users in Singapore in January 2020.

 YouTube is popular across all age groups in Singapore – who come to the site for education, entertainment, shopping, and much more stuff.
 With more Singaporeans using the site to search for a range of products, businesses eager to grow their client base should establish themselves on YouTube to build their brands and tell their stories.

-WhatsApp is the second most used social network in Singapore.
-According to a Statista survey, 86 percent of Singaporeans on the Internet have registered with WhatsApp.
+WhatsApp takes the lion’s share (87%) of Singapore’s social messaging market.
 Whether WhatsApp is a real social medium or a mere messaging app is debatable, but the company has made remarkable changes to the app since Facebook took over in 2014.
 Why is WhatsApp so popular among Singaporeans?

 WhatsApp was the first web messaging app in Singapore